gvwilson/thirdbit/fiction/maddy-roo/index.md

 The old wolf sighed.
 "I am truly sorry, Cedilia.
 I'll come by later to look in on you.
-Right now I have to find out who those two goats were that they grabbed, and then start figuring out how they managed to sneak up on us like that."
+Right now I have to find out who those goats were that they grabbed."

-"It was the twins,"
+"It was Bluster and Bravo,"
 Special Leaf said,
 opening his eyes.
 He struggled to his feet,
-holding the steps' wooden banister to steady himself and waving off the mayor as she came over to help.
+holding the banister to steady himself and waving off the mayor as she came over to help.
 "The one that had legs like a stork chased them right into the arms of the big one hauling the cage.